mlobier/2017_alpha_synch_visual_attention/lateralization_of_visual_connectivity.md

 ![](lateralization_of_visual_connectivity_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-3-1.png)

-These data show that connectivty in the visual system is more lateralized than would be expected by chance in the first and third time-windows, regardless of the direction of attention.
+These data show that connectivity in the visual system is more lateralized than would be expected by chance in the first and third time-windows, regardless of the direction of attention.
 There are consistenly more connections in the ipsilateral than in the contralateral visual cortex.
 In contrast, there is no systematic lateralization of connectivity between the visual system and DAN.